-Reduction, and Community-Based Violence Prevention Demonstration, and these initiatives will coordinate proactively with the PSN team in the respective district of the United States Attorney Office (USAO) to enhance collaboration and strengthen the commitment to reducing violent crime.
+SPI is part of the Project Safe Neighborhoods (PSN) Suite of programs, which is focused on reducing violent crime.
+These initiatives will coordinate proactively with the PSN team in the respective district of the United States Attorney's Office (USAO) to enhance collaboration and strengthen the commitment to reducing violent crime.
 Applicants must demonstrate this coordination with their USAO district PSN team in their submission.